 School Funding FAQs

-Why is the department publishing school funding?
+Why is the Department of Education (the department) publishing school funding?

 Publishing school funding provides transparency on school resources for current students.